New Pupil Information Summer

 Pupils will be asked to provide the school with the make, model and serial number of their phone.
 Contacting Pupils and Parents/Carers Sanctions Loss, theft or damage |

 Senior School Boarders List - Boys Home clothes & additional items Boarders will need home clothes, which can be worn after school hours and at the weekends.
 Please bring a selection of clothing, casual, smart and for all weather conditions.
-Money - pupils should keep only a small amount in their possession.
+Money many pupils have bank cards - pupils should keep only a small amount in their possession.
 There is a House safe for security of larger sums.

 Additional Suggestions: